gicentre/elm-vegalite/docs/changeNotes.md

 - `maNumExpr` for providing expressions that evaluate to numeric mark properties (VL5.0).

+- `maNumsExpr` for providing expressions that evaluate to a list of numeric mark (dash) properties (VL5.0).

 - `maStrExpr` for providing expressions that evaluate to string mark properties (VL5.0).

 - `maBooExpr` for providing expressions that evaluate to Boolean mark properties (VL5.0).